 In compulsory activities, a minimum mark of 40% is required in order to pass that activity and have the possibility to therefore pass the entire subject.
-The evaluation of the activities will be global and therefore must be quantified by means of a single mark.
+A compulsory activity cannot be divided into eliminatory parts, nor can minimum marks be established for each of its parts.
 In the case of the activities that may be retaken (i.e., rescheduling), an alternative activity or test will be offered in the resit/retake exam call (convocatoria extraordinaria).